emx34/doofus/README.md

 █ **TBSAplay.exe** v0.4 <br><br>
 Tested with **■ DOSBOX(OK)** , **■ DOSBox Staging(OK)** , **■ DOSBOX-X(OK)** <br>
-<br><br>The problem in DOSBOX-X has been solved...
+<br>The problem in DOSBOX-X has been solved...
 The player is working 100%, I had increased the CPU cycle speed by 4x <br>
 (to speed up exe compilation processes), so adlib-player was having a timing problem :-) The issue is resolved. <br>
 The player works flawlessly in all DOS emulators. <br><br>